Diversity and inclusion

 We're committed to transparently monitoring diversity and inclusion across our recruitment processes and the programmes we run.
 We want to ensure no one is disadvantaged because of their ethnicity, gender, sexuality, or background.

-We publish our diversity and inclusion figures for our Training Programme biannually.
-Take a look at our latest report here.
+We publish our diversity and inclusion figures for our Training Programme biannually, which you can find [TBC].

 Training and supporting our teachers and schools